• Skip to primary navigation

 smashed garlic on a baking sheet

 Leave remaining oil and garlic on pan, add balsamic vinegar.
 Using a fork or tongs, smash your garlic cloves, break them up, and spread around the pan, in the oil.
 Add oil, if needed.
-This will serve as the sauce for your roasted garlic mushrooms.

 Pour garlic oil over mushrooms before serving.
 Enjoy these roasted garlic mushrooms over a juicy steak, pork chop, as a steak and mushroom salad, or over pasta, using the garlic sauce as a sauce or dressing.